Chile national cricket team: History

 Their first ICC tournament was the Division Three tournament of the ICC Americas Championship, played in Suriname in February 2006.
-The Chileans finished in third place, their only win coming against Brazil.
+Coached by Arjun Menon, the Chileans finished in third place, their only win coming against Brazil.

 The February 2008 edition of the Division 3 tournament was held in Argentina.
 Chile defeated Belize, Turks & Caicos Islands and Peru only to lose to Brazil.
 Chile finished the tournament second due to net run rate.

 Chile has participated in every edition of the South American Championship since it was first held in 1995, and hosted it twice.
 It won the tournament in 2016 and 2011, and has been runner-up on six other occasions.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Chile and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Chile and other ICC members after 1 January 2019 have the full T20I status.